abbhishekpandey47/is-website/posts/mastering-advanced-ui-designs.md

 ### Key Accessibility Techniques

-- **Implementing <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques" target="_blank">ARIA</a> Roles**: Use ARIA (Accessible Rich Internet Applications) roles to enhance the accessibility of dynamic content and user interface components.
+- **Implementing <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA-Techniques" target="-blank">ARIA</a> Roles**: Use ARIA (Accessible Rich Internet Applications) roles to enhance the accessibility of dynamic content and user interface components.

-- **Using <a href="https://www.semrush.com/blog/semantic-html5-guide/" target="_blank">Semantic HTML</a>**: Employ semantic HTML to improve the structure and accessibility of your web content.
+- **Using <a href="https://www.semrush.com/blog/semantic-html5-guide/" target="-blank">Semantic HTML</a>**: Employ semantic HTML to improve the structure and accessibility of your web content.

-- **Considering <a href="https://www.canva.com/colors/color-wheel/" target="_blank">Color</a> Contrast**: Ensure sufficient color contrast between text and background to make content more readable for users with visual impairments.
+- **Considering <a href="https://www.canva.com/colors/color-wheel/" target="-blank">Color</a> Contrast**: Ensure sufficient color contrast between text and background to make content more readable for users with visual impairments.

 ### Integration of Assistive Technologies